 - 798 Art Zone – For those who love the visual arts, then you’ll want to travel to this arts mecca that features all of the best artists from China and beyond.
 There are also a few cafes, restaurants, and bars located here.

 - National Stadium, National Aquatics Center, and Olympic Sports Center – These were areas used as part of the 2008 Olympic Games.
 You’ll find some nostalgic areas to visit around here.
 The most impressive area is probably the inside of the Water Cube.

 The subway is your best bet for getting around this traffic-heavy city.
 You’ll easily be able to get to all of the Olympic buildings, as well as downtown bars and nightlife.
 Taxis are also a safe bet at night when you want to get to a particular restaurant in the area.

 Subway line 10 was opened up for the Olympic games and travels parallel to the main road or Third Ring Road, which runs through most of Chaoyang.
 However, Line 5 of the subway will take you to the north and south parts of the district.

 If you prefer to stay in private room rentals, here are my picks for the top 7 Beijing Airbnb properties that you can find on the market right now.
 All of the ones listed here are under $100 USD and hosted by Superhosts.

 So there you have it.
 These are my choices for where to stay in Beijing.
 What about you?
 Do you have suggestions from your experience?
 Drop a comment below.
 The more ideas the better!

-If Airbnb is more your thing, sign up for a new account and get up to $47 USD for free!
+If Airbnb is more your thing, get free credit by signing up for a new account!